gp5251/gulp-inline-txt/README.md

 });
 ```

-In your file, such a js file:
+In your file, such as a js file:

 a.js
 ``` javascript